decred/dcrdocs/docs/lightning-network/dcrlncli/openchannel.md

 setting its host:port via the `--connect argument`.
 For this to work, the `node_key` must be provided, rather than the `peer_id`.
 This is optional.

-The channel will be initialized with local-amt atoms local and push-amt atoms for the remote node.
-Note that specifying push-amt means you give that amount to the remote node as part of the channel opening.
-Once the channel is open, a channelPoint (txid:vout) of the funding output is returned.
+The channel will be initialized with `local-amt` atoms locally and `push-amt` atoms for the remote node.
+Note that specifying `push-amt` means you give that amount to the remote node as part of the channel opening.
+Once the channel is open, a `channelPoint` (`txid:vout`) of the funding output is returned.

 One can manually set the fee to be used for the funding transaction via either the `--conf_target` or `--atoms_per_byte arguments`.
 This is optional.